rod-meaney/cp-led-matrix/README.md

 ## The build
 We basically need to do the following
 1. Get the Pico set up and ready to code on
 2. Build our LED matrix display
 3. Load the code onto the Pico and configure for your local network

 ## Get the Pico set up and ready to code on
 ### Start coding on the device and get used to writing code
-Google for "getting started raspberry pi pico".
-Follow the bouncing ball on a tutrial like [Getting started with Raspberry Pi Pico](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico) which
+Google _getting started raspberry pi pico_.
+Follow the bouncing ball on a tutorial like [Getting started with Raspberry Pi Pico](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico) which
-* Got me to install Thonny (Adafruit also has [Mu Editor](https://codewith.mu/), I thought Thonny was simpler)
+* Install Thonny (Adafruit also has [Mu Editor](https://codewith.mu/), I thought Thonny was simpler)
 * Using Thonny to code on the device

 ### Install CircuitPython and dependencies